X

 If you want ChatGPT to generate text for your resume from scratch, all you have to do is ask.

 Whether you want it to generate your professional summary or an individual bullet, ask it directly.
 For example, I asked ChatGPT, "Can you write a short, professional resume summary about my role as a tech reporter?"
-Within seconds it created the results, as seen by the photo above.
+Within seconds, it created the results, as seen in the photo above.

-Although ChatGPT is more than capable of coming up with content that is ready to be copied and pasted into a resume, you should tweak the text so that it is personalized to your actual experiences and to make sure it doesn't look like it was written by a robot.
+Although ChatGPT can create content ready to be copied and pasted into a resume, you should tweak the text so it is personalized to your experiences and doesn't look like a robot wrote it.

-At the end of the day, employers want to learn about what makes you unique.
+Employers want to learn about what makes you unique.
 Without your assistance, the chatbot will only have access to generic prompts about your role.
+You could also use the "Custom Instructions" feature to share with the chatbot some details about your role and interests that ChatGPT can reference to output the text.

 Screenshot by Sabrina Ortiz/ZDNET

-Whether you decided to take a stab at filling out the template yourself before using ChatGPT's assistance or have an existing resume you want to enhance, ChatGPT is a great resource for polishing up text.
+Whether you fill out the template yourself before using ChatGPT's assistance or have an existing resume you want to enhance, ChatGPT is a great resource for polishing up text.

 Also: The best AI chatbots: ChatGPT and other interesting alternatives to try